smheidrich/pathlib-fs/README.md

   ``RemotePath`` classes , which are almost (but not quite yet) compatible with ``pathlib.Path``.
 If you just need a local/remote abstraction, these can be used for much the same purposes as this project here.
+- [fspatch](https://github.com/PyFilesystem/fspatch): from what I understand,
+  the aim of this is to be able to patch Python standard library modules to use PyFilesystem internally.
+If this is ever finished, it would probably make this wrapper pointless (?)